elba7r/system-v9/erpnext/docs/user/manual/en/setting-up/integrations/dropbox-backup.md

 #Setting Up Dropbox Backups

-We always recommend customers to maintain backup of their data in ERPNext.
+We always recommend customers to maintain backup of their data in Revalue ERP.
 The database backup is downloaded in the form of an SQL file.
-If needed, this SQL file of backup can be restored in the another ERPNext account as well.
+If needed, this SQL file of backup can be restored in the another Revalue ERP account as well.

-You can automate database backup download of your ERPNext account into your Dropbox account.
+You can automate database backup download of your Revalue ERP account into your Dropbox account.

 To setup Dropbox Backup,
 `Explore > Integrations > Dropbox Settings`